Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ### IsNew property

 Data objects have a boolean property `IsNew`, which allows you to track if the data object is based on an existing entity, or whether it is still being created.
-This flag is set to `true` when the data object is constructed, but then set to `false` when the object's data is either read from a service or successfully saved to the database.
+This flag is set to `true` when the data object is constructed but then set to `false` when the object's data is either read from a service or successfully saved to the database.

 Data objects can notify about the changes of this property using the standard `INotifyPropertyChanged` interface, which allows using it in computed actions (e.g. to set enabling condition of the *Delete* action), or updating the view's title or the text of the *Save* action.
 You can also have some data properties that should be editable only during creation, but not on existing objects, or vice versa.